MySQL

 table_name STRING METADATA FROM 'table_name' VIRTUAL, -- Read the table name.

-operation_ts TIMESTAMP_LTZ(3) METADATA FROM 'op_ts' VIRTUAL, -- Read the change timestamp.
+operation_ts TIMESTAMP_LTZ(3) METADATA FROM 'op_ts' VIRTUAL, -- Read the change time.

 op_type STRING METADATA FROM 'op_type' VIRTUAL, -- Read the change type.